A support theorem for Hilbert schemes of planar curves, II: Introduction

 Our present goal is to establish such a comparison over the locus of reduced curves -- i.e., to treat the reduced but not necessarily irreducible case.
-As we already mentioned, there are already subtleties in the definition of the compactified Jacobian, but so long as the curves lie in a fixed surface or fixed family of surfaces or we are working in a neighborhood of some fixed curve, we can choose compatible stability conditions over the whole base and consider the relative fine compactified Jacobian $\pi^J: \overline{\jJ} \to B$.
+As we already mentioned, there are already subtleties in the definition of the compactified Jacobian, but so long as the curves lie in a fixed surface or fixed family of surfaces or we are working \'etale locally over the base, we can choose compatible stability conditions over the whole base and consider the relative fine compactified Jacobian $\pi^J: \overline{J}_\C \to B$ (see Theorem \ref{T:fam-Jac}).
 Second, due to the above stability issues, there is no Abel-Jacobi map directly relating the Hilbert schemes and the Jacobians.

-Third, it is no longer true in general that smoothness of $\overline{\jJ}$ guarantees the absence of summands of $R\pi^J_* \CC$ with positive codimensional supports.
+Third, it is no longer true in general that smoothness of $\overline{J}_\C$ guarantees the absence of summands of $R\pi^J_* \QQ$ with positive codimensional supports.

 \begin{example} Consider a one-parameter family of elliptic curves degenerating to a cycle of $\ge 2$ $\PP^1$'s.
 This family is its own relative fine compactified Jacobian \cite[Prop.
 7.3]{MRV1}, but evidently $R\pi^J_* \QQ$ has a summand supported at the special point to account for its extra $H^2$. \end{example}